 Tap into your cultural side when you take in a Mirvish Toronto Theatre performance during your stay at The Westin Harbour Castle Hotel.
-View the full theatre schedule to help plan your trip, as our hotel located within minutes of each of the Mirvish's theatres below.
+Don't miss breathtaking upcoming shows.
+Our hotel is located within minutes of each of the Mirvish's theatres below.
 We invite you to scroll down to take advantage of our special offer for Mirvish visitors.

-As official hotel sponsor of Mirvish productions, The Westin Harbour Castle Toronto invites you to experience The Wizard of Oz at the historic Ed Mirvish theatre.
+As official hotel sponsor of Mirvish productions, The Westin Harbour Castle Toronto invites you to experience the best of Toronto theatre.

-- Panasonic Theatre traces its roots to several different names including The Victory, The Showcase and The Festival among several others.
-Today the theatre attracts some of the largest touring musical performances for their Toronto stops.
+Panasonic Theatre traces its roots to several different names including The Victory, The Showcase and The Festival among several others.
+Today the theatre attracts some of the largest touring musical performances for their Toronto stories.